Select Practical Colors

 Grooming your pets regularly will help keep the home cleaner and healthier.
 Bathing and trimming are part of routine cleanliness, just like it is for us humans.
 Vacuum carpets, area rugs, and clean hard floors regularly.
 Use a sweeper mop with a damp towel sheet to pick up any remaining hair and dust.
+You should get a Bissell Pet Hair Eraser, which is a vacuum specifically made to get rid of pet hair.
 Robot vacuums are also a good option.
 Once you’ve put away the main vacuum cleaner, it’s a good idea to have a hand-held, smaller vacuum cleaner and a lint roller to grab any hair missed on furniture.
 Pet beds with removable/washable covers are an excellent idea.
 Washable, designer pet blankets are becoming very popular and can easily cover sofas, recliners, and beds, or wherever your pets prefer to lounge or sleep.

 According to PetMD, wash your pet’s bed cover once a week or a minimum of every two weeks to maintain optimum health for your home and your furry buddies.

 This tip is not only the title of a good drama/romance film, but it is also a significant feature to consider.
 Both dogs and cats love a place where they can look out a window for entertainment and amusement.
 The right window is usually in the living room and has views of the street and walkways.
 If you don’t have the budget to extend pre-existing windows down to the floor, you may opt to install a window seat or platform bed.
 This way your pets can view the world outside without climbing all over the top of the couch.
 Plus, they love watching, in anticipation, for you to come home.
 The living room is also a good place to add some narrow ramps on walls and fun walkways for your cat, opposite the window, where the view is phenomenal.